vorner/rust-presentations/lockfree-non-gc.md

 # Properties

-* Overhead per operation used pointer.
+* Overhead per used pointer.
 * Relatively more expensive freeing.
   - Can push the expense to random other thread.
 * Implementation difficulties: